 - How and when to create "Alias" tags

 - Creating and Using "Producer" and "Consumer" tags

 - How to configure controllers to be a producer or consumer

 - Buffering or mapping I/O signals

 - Creating Add-On Instructions

 - User-Defined Fault Routines

-This book contains numerous examples of using Studio 5000 instructions related to many different topics.
-It has been written specifically to help those of you who are already familiar with legacy PLC logic programming, but are wanting to gain greater proficiency in the use of Studio 5000 Logix Designer software, and in using the ControlLogix platform.
+This book contains numerous examples of using Studio 5000 instructions relating to different topics.
+It has been written specifically to help those of you who may be familiar with legacy PLC logic programming, but needing to gain greater proficiency in the use of Studio 5000 techniques and concepts.